kr-jschoi/jongseo.github.io/content/project/OSP/index.md

 ---
-title: an open-space planner using Hybrid A* and Kinodynamic-RRT.
+title: An open-space planner using Hybrid A* and Kinodynamic-RRT.
 summary:
 tags:
   - Autonomous Driving